AleksStijelja/LOG8415-FinalProject/README.md

 This is the final project of LOG8415e class of automn 2022 semester.

-## Installation
+## Preparation
 You just need to make sure you have the following dependencies:
 * Python 3
 * boto3
 * paramiko

-Also make sure you have AWS CLI installed and that you update your AWS credentials.
+Make sure you have AWS CLI installed and that you update your AWS credentials. <br />

+Also, take your "labsuser.pem" key and replace the "labsuser.pem" key from the git repo.
+Obviously don't commit and push the change.
+We just need your "labsuser.pem" key so we can ssh into instances and scp files as well

 ## Set up and benchmark standalone
 Make sure you are in the directory that has the python files, then run the following command: